centuryglass/IntraPaint/doc/stable_diffusion_setup.md

 A brief comparison of the three WebUI options:
 - **The original (A1111) Stable Diffusion WebUI** is much less efficient than the alternatives, and performs poorly on older graphics cards.
 It has the most powerful ControlNet capabilities, but it's also the only one where you need to manually install ControlNet as an extension.
 - **Stable Diffusion WebUI Forge** comes with vastly improved performance compared to the original WebUI, but it also comes with a lot of experimental features that break extension support.
 IntraPaint cannot use ControlNet through WebUI Forge unless you downgrade it to an older version.
-- **Stable Diffusion WebUI reForge** includes all of the performance enhancements from WebUI Forge, without any of the experimental features that break compatibility.
+- **Stable Diffusion WebUI reForge** includes all the performance enhancements from WebUI Forge, without any of the experimental features that break compatibility.

+### IntraPaint features exclusive to the WebUI generator

+- The "Interrogate" button on the [Image generation panel](./stable-diffusion.md#image-generation-panel) that automatically generates a prompt by using AI image analysis is exclusive to the WebUI.
+- The [Saved Prompt Style](./menu_options.md#view-saved-prompt-styles-ctrlalt1) window can only be accessed when using the WebUI generator.
+- The [LoRA option window](./menu_options.md#view-lora-models-ctrlalt2) is only capable of loading image previews when used with the WebUI generator.
+- The [ControlNet Panel](./stable-diffusion.md#controlnet-panel) provides extra controls for image resizing and VRAM management when used with the WebUI generator.
+- The [Stable Diffusion settings tab](./stable-diffusion.md#stable-diffusion-settings) provides some WebUI-exclusive options that let you directly control how the generator caches and loads AI models.
+- When using the WebUI generator with a dedicated inpainting model, that model will automatically be configured for improved inpainting.
+When using the ComfyUI generator, you need to check an option in the [ComfyUI extras tab](./stable-diffusion.md#image-generation-panel-extras-tab-comfyui-generator) to properly load inpainting models.
+- Options from the [WebUI extras tab](./stable-diffusion.md#image-generation-panel-extras-tab-webui-generator) are exclusive to the WebUI image generator:
+   * Batch variation controls, which lets you set how similar different images within the same batch will be.
+   * Seed resize controls, which help you regenerate similar images at different sizes.
+   * The "Tiling" checkbox, which lets you generate images that can be seamlessly tiled.
+   * The "Restore faces" checkbox, which applies a secondary facial restoration AI to correct issues with face generation.

 ---